Bullwinkle J. Moose

-Bullwinkle J. Moose is a fictional character and one of the two main protagonists of the 1959–1964 ABC network animated television series Rocky and His Friends and The Bullwinkle Show, often collectively referred to as Rocky and Bullwinkle, produced by Jay Ward and Bill Scott.
+Bullwinkle J. Moose is a fictional character and one of the two main protagonists of the 1959–1964 animated television series Rocky and His Friends and The Bullwinkle Show, often collectively referred to as Rocky and Bullwinkle, produced by Jay Ward and Bill Scott.
 When the show changed networks in 1961, the series moved to NBC and was retitled The Bullwinkle Show, where it stayed until 1964.
 It then returned to ABC, where it was in repeats for nine more years.
 It has been in syndication ever since.

 In 1996, Bullwinkle was ranked #32 on TV Guide's 50 Greatest TV Stars of All Time.

 Creation

 Jay Ward and his business partner Alex Anderson created Bullwinkle for The Frostbite Falls Review, a storyboard idea which was never developed into a series.
 They gave him the name "Bullwinkle Jay Moose" after Clarence Bullwinkel, who owned a Ford dealership at College and Claremont, in Oakland, California, because they thought it was a funny name.
 Both Bullwinkle and Rocky were given the middle initial "J" in reference to Jay Ward.

 From his debut along with Rocky, Bullwinkle's gloves were blue.
 Later in the second story arc and for the rest of the series, they become white.
 Also, in contemporary promotion art, Bullwinkle's antlers are a yellow in contrast to the rest of his body; originally they were brown.